Enhancing Large-Scale AI Training Efficiency: The C4 Solution for Real-Time Anomaly Detection and Communication Optimization: Design

 \section{Design}

-In this section, we will elaborate on how our AI infrastructure tackles the two fundamental challenges identified earlier: ensuring stability and optimizing the performance of parallel training.
+To tackle the key issues identified earlier, i.e., the overheads induced by local failures and unnecessary slowdowns in communication and other processes.
 We will explain the rationale behind our choice of system architecture, the compromises we have accepted, and offer an in-depth analysis of the particular technical hurdles we encountered.